beeminder-capstone/Nectar-Frontend/README.md

     1. Run: `ionic cordova platform add android`.
     2. Open Android Studio, click “Import project” and select the `Nectar-Frontend\platforms\android` folder.
         1. Note: Do NOT update the Android Gradle Plugin.
-    3. If you have an physical Android device (phone/tablet), plug it into your computer using a USB cable and enable “USB debugging” from “Developer options”: [https://developer.android.com/studio/run/device.html](https://developer.android.com/studio/run/device.html).
+    3. If you have a physical Android device (phone/tablet), plug it into your computer using a USB cable and enable “USB debugging” from “Developer options”: [https://developer.android.com/studio/run/device.html](https://developer.android.com/studio/run/device.html).
     4. Otherwise, open Android Studio and click the Android Virtual Device Manager icon to setup an emulator.
     5. Run: `ionic cordova run android`.
 11. If installing the iOS app: